 Julián Mesri

-Julián Mesri is a New York-based Argentinean-American composer and writer who makes multilingual plays and musicals in the US and around the world.
-He is a current member of the Public Theater Emerging Writers Group and received a 2020-2021 EST/Sloan Commission for his musical Favaloro: A Heart in Pieces.
-This spring he will be writing the songs for the Public Mobile Unit’s musical adaptation for Comedy of Errors directed by Rebecca Martinez.
-Recent productions include Telo (Live and In Color Finalist, O’Neill NMTC Finalist), Bartolomé de las Casas Ruins My Pool (O’Neill NPC Finalist), Immersion (Ingenio Festival at Milagro Theater, Columbia/Roundabout Finalist, BAPF Semi-Finalist.
-Mesri has been an Emerging Artist of Color Fellow and Usual Suspect at NYTW, a Van Lier fellow at Repertorio Español, and the recipient of an ASCAP Scholarship.
+Julián Mesri is a New York-based Argentinean-American playwright and composer who makes multilingual plays and musicals in the US and around the world.
+He is the co-adaptor and composer/lyricist for the upcoming bilingual production of Comedy of Errors for the Public Theater Mobile Unit.
+He received an EST/Sloan Commission in 2021 for his musical Favaloro: A Heart in Pieces.
+Recent work includes Telo (Live and In Color Finalist, O’Neill NMTC Finalist), Bartolomé de las Casas Ruins My Pool (O’Neill NPC Finalist), Immersion (Columbia/Roundabout Finalist, BAPF Semi-Finalist).
+Other work includes music directing/arranging Songs About Trains with Radical Evolution, music directing and co-orchestrating Brian Quijada’s Somewhere Over the Border (Syracuse Stage, Geva Theater).
+He is a Core Writer at the Playwrights Center and has been a member of the Public Theater Emerging Writer’s Group, a Dramatist Guild Fellow, an Emerging Artist of Color Fellow and Usual Suspect at NYTW, and a Van Lier fellow at Repertorio Español.
 His adaptation of Fuenteovejuna received the HOLA Outstanding production award.
 He has also translated dramatic works for the Lark US/Mexico Exchange and PEN World Voices.
-He received his MFA from Columbia University.
+He received his MFA in Playwriting from Columbia University.

 Nicholas Connors